L-spaces, taut foliations and fibered hyperbolic two-bridge links: Introduction

 When it comes to investigate surgeries on links, the story becomes more mysterious.
 For instance there is no generalisation of the result of \cite{KMOS} we cited in the previous paragraph -- even if it holds in some cases, see for example \cite[Lemma~2.6]{S} -- and links admitting $L$-space surgeries need not to be fibered \cite[Example~3.9]{Liu} nor quasipositive \cite[Proposition~1.5]{BeiCav}.
-Concerning foliations, in \cite{KR1} Kalelkar and Roberts construct coorientable taut foliations on some fillings of $3$-manifolds that fiber over the circle and in particular their methods can also be applied to surgeries on fibered links.
+Concerning foliations, in \cite{KR1} Kalelkar and Roberts construct co-orientable taut foliations on some fillings of $3$-manifolds that fiber over the circle and in particular their methods can also be applied to surgeries on fibered links.
 In \cite{S}, taut foliations on all the surgeries on the Whitehead link that are not $L$-spaces are constructed.

 In this paper we study the $L$-space conjecture for manifolds that can be obtained as surgery on two-bridge links.
-Since the conjecture has been proven for graph manifolds, we focus our study on hyperbolic two-bridge links.
+A two-bridge link is either hyperbolic or isotopic to the $(2n,2)$ torus link, for some integer $n$.
+In the latter case the exterior is a Seifert fibered manifold and since the conjecture has been proven for graph manifolds -- in particular, see \cite{EHN, JN, Naimi, LSIII, BGW} for the case of Seifert fibered manifolds -- we focus our study on hyperbolic two-bridge links.
 The main theorem of this paper is the following:

 \begin{teo} Let $L$ be a fibered hyperbolic two-bridge link and let $M$ be a manifold obtained as Dehn surgery on $L$.
-Then $M$ admits a coorientable taut foliation if and only if $M$ is not an $L$-space. \end{teo}
+Then $M$ admits a co-orientable taut foliation if and only if $M$ is not an $L$-space. \end{teo}

 \begin{rem} In contrast to the case of knots, the property of being fibered for a link depends on the choice of an orientation of the link.
-This happens for instance in the case of the $(2,2n)$ torus link for $n>1$, see for example \cite[Example~3.1]{BaaGra}.
+This happens for instance in the case of the $(2n,2)$ torus link for $n>1$, see for example \cite[Example~3.1]{BaaGra}.
 On the other hand, changing orientations of the components of $L$ has no effects on the study of the $L$-space conjecture for the surgeries on $L$.
 For this reason we will consider links as unoriented and say that a link is fibered if there exists an orientation for which it is a fibered link. \end{rem}